Sampling in Software Engineering Research: A Critical Review and Guidelines

 \subsubsection{Simple Random Sampling}

 Simple random sampling means that items are selected \textit{entirely by chance, such that each item has equal chance of inclusion}.
-Now suppose the results of the above morale survey are less than spectacular.
+Now suppose the above survey finds low morale.
 The researcher decides to follow up with some in-depth interviews.
 However, interviewing all 10,000 developers is clearly impractical, so the researcher assigns each developer a number between 1 and 10,000, uses a random number generator to select 20 numbers in the same range, and interviews those 20 developers.
-This is simple random sampling because the researcher simply chooses \textit{n} random elements from the population.
+This is simple random sampling because the researcher simply chooses \textit{n} random elements from the sampling frame.